frkn2076/NET-Template/README.md

 * Ocelot as a gateway
 * JWT as auth
 * Rate limit is 30 requests/minute
-* RabbitMQ for logging
+* RabbitMQ for logging system
-* Serilog for logging
 * Redis for distributed cache